CUBRID/cubrid-manual/en/admin/control.rst

 If you do not register any service, only master process is registered by default.
 It is convenient for you to view status of all related processes at a glance or start and stop the processes at once with the **cubrid** **service** utility once it is registered as CUBRID service.

 - For details on CUBRID HA configuration, see :ref:`cubrid-service-util`.
-- For details on CUBRID Javap Stored Procedure server configuration, see :ref:`cubrid-javasp-server-config`.
+- For details on CUBRID Java Stored Procedure server configuration, see :ref:`cubrid-javasp-server-config`.

 The following example shows how to register database server and broker as service in the **cubrid.conf** file and enable databases ( *demodb* and *testdb* ) to start automatically at once when CUBRID server starts running.